 The Last Lecture Brief Summary:

 The Last Lecture is a lengthened version of the Final lecture professor Randy Pausch gave before he lost his battle with pancreatic cancer, entitled “Really Achieving Your Childhood Dreams.”
-The book focuses on the core principles for his children to embody as part of their everyday lives, this book highlights the importance of mentors.
+The book focuses on the core principles for his children to embody as part of their everyday lives, highlighting the importance of mentors.

 The Last Lecture Book Content is divided into three subjects:

-First- Importance of Dreams, how Giving oneself permission to dream is essential in turning abstract dreams into concrete goals.
+First- The importance of Dreams: Giving oneself permission to dream is essential in turning abstract dreams into concrete goals.